greim/ugly-adapter/readme.md

 *Where we want to be.*
 API methods don't require callbacks as the last arg, and instead return promise objects.

-This lib is a temporary, ugly, intermediate hack to get from *here* to *there*, until such time as the APIs available to us return promises and don't require callbacks.
+This lib is a temporary, ugly, intermediate, necessary, minimal hack to get from *here* to *there*, until such time as the APIs available to us return promises and don't require callbacks.
 That's all.

 ## Install